 What are the risks associated with electronic patient records, medical diagnosis by artificial intelligence and the use of health apps?
 To what extent can participation in cancer screening programmes prevent dying from cancer?
 These and similar questions are addressed by the Harding Center for Risk Literacy.
 We research, develop, and publish methods and tools that enable informed, risk literate, and efficient decisions in an increasingly digitalized world.
 We support experts and organizations to communicate facts accurately, transparently, and comprehensibly and contribute towards the ideal of a democratic society that knows how to calculate risks and live with uncertainty.

-In the ARCADE research program (adaptive rational cognition in algorithmic decision environments), we develop empowerment strategies for critical interaction with and control of algorithmic decision environments
+We develop empowerment strategies for critical interaction with and control of algorithmic decision environments

 Risk and Evidence Communication